Prospective Students

 Thanks for your interest in my research!
 If you are considering working with me on your research, these are some of the points to think about:

 • My primary research area is in networking.
 Please read the “Overview” section, then browse representative papers from my “Publications” section.
 This will help you narrow down the kind of research from among my interests that you are also interested in.
+If your interest is in some other area, please send your information to faculty working in those areas, not me.

 • I typically only work with doctoral research students.
 I have no unit of work for a single semester or so, and the background work itself may take significant time, more than the average MS student would want to consider.